pocketsize/bolts-wp/README.md

 - `yarn test` runs the Jest tests
 - `yarn test:watch` wathes file changes and runs Jest tests
 - `yarn coverage` runs the Jest tests and generates a coverage report
-- `bolts-add:react` adds all packages, config and directories needed for working with React
+- `yarn bolts-add:react` adds all packages, config and directories needed for working with React
-- `bolts-remove:react` removes all React-related packages, config and directories
+- `yarn bolts-remove:react` removes all React-related packages, config and directories
-- `bolts-remove:react:keep-files` removes all React-related packages and config, but keeps the directories
+- `yarn bolts-remove:react:keep-files` removes all React-related packages and config, but keeps the directories

 ### For production
 Only one. `yarn prod` bundles a prod-ready theme.